pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * My wife has taken the children to the park.
 * My mentees have taken a long time to get started on their project.

----

-Ana: What are your feelings about the situation?

-Bob: I took [the,this] situation too seriously!

----

 ## deploy deployed (d) (reg)
 * They should have deployed the application already.